SebWouters/CheMPS2/sphinx/sourcecode.rst

 On my machine, the python wrapper is installed to the folder ``option3/lib/python2.7/site-packages``, but the folder ``lib`` and the distribution of python can vary.

-Compilation of PyCheMPS2 occurs by linking to the ``c++`` library in installation directory.
+Compilation of PyCheMPS2 occurs by linking to the ``c++`` library in the installation directory.
 The installation of PyCheMPS2 will fail if that library is not properly installed.
-If you have pulled a newer version of CheMPS2, please remember to (re)install the ``c++`` library first, before reinstalling PyCheMPS2!
+If you have pulled a newer version of CheMPS2, please remember to reinstall the ``c++`` library first, before reinstalling PyCheMPS2!

 ### 6. Test PyCheMPS2

-To test PyCheMPS2 (remember that the folder ``lib`` and the distribution of python can vary), run:
+To test PyCheMPS2 (remember that the python site-packages folder can vary), run:

 .. code-block:: bash

-    $ cd /sourcefolder/chemps2/PyChemps2/tests
+    $ cd /sourcefolder/chemps2/PyCheMPS2/tests
     $ export PYTHONPATH=${PYTHONPATH}:option3/lib/python2.7/site-packages
     $ python test1.py
     $ python test2.py